 Last year's Pixel wasn't the world-beating Google phone we hoped it would be.
 It's a fine handset, especially with stock Android Nougat and a simply sublime camera in the mix, but it sadly feels like a retread.

 With its iPhone-esque design and lack of flagship features like a Quad HD screen or water resistance, the Pixel was merely good in a time of brilliant smartphones.
 But that could all change with the Pixel 2.

-Or at least with the Pixel 2 XL.
-Actually, right now it's all rumours and reports – but they paint a compelling story of Google going for a flashy new design with the Pixel 2 XL, and maybe sticking with what worked OK last time with the standard Pixel 2 - rumours that were pretty much all confirmed after a major leak spilled the beans two weeks ahead of the big reveal.
+All the rumours and reports painted a compelling story of Google going for a flashy new design with the Pixel 2 XL, and maybe sticking with what worked OK last time with the standard Pixel 2 - rumours that were pretty much all confirmed after a major leak spilled the beans two weeks ahead of the big reveal.

-We'll have to wait and see for sure, but if you're curious what the speculation suggests, here's a look at what we've seen and heard about from the Google Pixel 2.
+If you're curious what to expect, here's a look at what we've seen and heard about from the Google Pixel 2.

 When will the Pixel 2 be out?